xythobuz/xyControl/README.md

 All I/O pins, including 3 additional UARTs, SPI, I2C (TWI) and 16 ADC Channels, are accessible via standard 2.54mm connectors.
 The Board can be powered from an external stable 5V supply, USB or 7V or more, via the on-board switched power supply.
 All voltage sources can be selected via jumpers.

+## Known Problems

+In the current PCB layout, the SD-Card holder is rotated 180 degrees.
+This prevents an SD-Card from being inserted!

 # Examples

 You can compile each example into it's own hex, using "make all".
 To compile just one example, call make with the examples filename, ending in .hex instead of .c.
 So, to create minimal.hex from minimal.c and the library, call "make minimal.hex".